bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Title: Must not be empty
 ```

-_In the code above you can observe that the validation process triggered with `failFast` set to `true` returns only the first [error message](#message) from the regular run.
+_In the code above, you can observe that the validation process triggered with `failFast` set to `true` returns only the first [error message](#message) from the regular run.
 It's always going to be the same message - because validation executes the rules in the same order as they are defined in the specification._

 ### IsValid

 - `IsValid` is the highly-optimized version of [Validate](#validate) to check if the model is valid or not.
-  - It's super-fast, but it has its price; no [error output](#error-output) and no [paths](#path).
+  - It's super-fast, but it has its price: no [error output](#error-output) and no [paths](#path).
     - So you don't know what value is wrong and where it is.
   - It returns a bool - if `true`, then no error found.
 Otherwise, `false`.